-The state department of education provided the following school-level demographic variables: percent of students who received free or reduced priced meals (FARMS), the percentage of students who received special education services, the percentage of students who were non-White, and the percentage of out-of-school suspensions (i.e., total suspension events divided by total enrollment).
+School-level variables.
+The state department of education provided the following school-level demographic variables: percent of students who received FARMS, the percentage of students who received special education services, the percentage of students who were non-White, and the percentage of out-of-school suspensions (i.e., total suspension events divided by total enrollment).
 All were included as school-level predictors in the multi-level analyses.